Jyangcc/Deep-Hedging/README.md

 ## Optimal Hedging Strategy:
 - Defines an optimal hedging strategy that minimizes risk within specific constraints based on a given convex risk measure.

+## Real data
+- We use AAPL and AMZM historical stock price to compare delta hedging and deep hedging.

 ## Reference:

 [Deep_Hedging](<https://arxiv.org/abs/1802.03042>)